fbpx

 And there’s no shortage of plant-based food options either!
 Nutriciously has curated a massive list of options which you can find here.
 (I recommend subscribing to their newsletter too for good tips yearound.)

 Sam Turnbull, the chef from It Doesn’t Taste Like Chicken (where I get many of my recipes) has curated a suggested list of recipes.
-She just sent out a great list to her email subscribers.
-You can subscribe to her email list here.

 If you would like some ideas to have a more compassionate holiday this year (and every year in the future), this short post offers some tips.